-The cash value of loans has increased from below £6 billion in 2011-12 to £15 billion in 2017-18 and is forecast to reach almost £20 billion in 2022-23.
+The cash value of loans has increased from below £6 billion in 2011-12 to £15 billion in 2017-18 and is forecast to reach more than £20 billion in 2023-24.
 This increase is driven primarily by higher fees from 2012, but also replacing grants with loans and expansion of loans to part-time and postgraduate students.

 The ultimate cost to the public sector is currently thought to be around 47% of the face value of these loans.
 This subsidy element of loans is not currently included in the Government’s main measure of public spending on services and hence does not count towards the fiscal deficit.
 Recently an estimate of this subsidy has been included in overall UK public spending again, but this change has not yet filtered down to education spending series.
 The total face value of loans do count towards the national debt.
 There is considerable uncertainty about the final size of the subsidy element of loans and the Government’s estimate of it increased sharply after the 2012 reforms were first announced.

 The total cost to the public sector has varied little in real terms over these years if the subsidy element of loans is included.
 This is despite the increase in student numbers.
 Cuts in support for teaching over the first half of this decade were balanced out by increases in loans and grants.
 More recently the main change has been the shift from maintenance grants to loans.